 Human Trafficking Presentation

-Check out this Feb.
-26, 2013, presentation by Maggie Tinsman, former Iowa state senator, and Cathy O’Keeffe, executive director of Braking Traffik.
-The two gave a great presentation on the definition of human trafficking and its various forms, legislation that has been and is currently being done, how you can keep yourself safe from falling victim, and what to do if you suspect you’re witnessing human trafficking.
+Check out this presentation by Maggie Tinsman, former Iowa state senator, and Cathy O’Keeffe, executive director of Braking Traffik.
+It clarifies the definition of human trafficking and its various forms, explains legislation that has been and is currently being done, informs how you can keep yourself safe from falling victim, and what to do if you suspect you’re witnessing human trafficking.

 This event was sponsored by the BHC Counseling Department, Sisterhood On Campus, the BHC Police Department and the BHC Social, Behavioral and Educational Studies Department.